 A special note for Lee Je-Hoon, whose character is involved in almost every scene of the film with an incredible number of lines (the actor admitted how much work it was to learn all of that!).
 A lot was on his shoulders, yet he brilliantly took up the challenge by demonstrating a strong presence on screen and a convincing performance of a cheeky, frivolous and provocative character.
 Fans are delighted to see such a side of him, Collectors being his first comedy.

 His electric chemistry with the beautiful Shin Hye-Sun is attractive and sexy.
 No wonder that the actor, during an interview for the Korea Times, expressed his desire to someday reunite with her in a romantic comedy or melodrama!
-It is a shame though that their relationship is not explored in more details in the film (several of their scenes together had to be cut during postproduction).
+It is a shame though that their relationship is not explored in more depth in the film (several of their scenes together had to be cut during postproduction).
 But that leaves, on the other hand, a nice mystery surrounding the two characters and their real feelings towards each other.